 In other cases, age may play a factor.
 A fall injury may be less severe for a young person.
 For an older adult, the damage may be permanent.

 However, injuries are not always visible.
 Head injuries, soft tissue tears, and damage to internal organs are serious.
 Not only are they extremely painful, but they also impact your ability to think, move, and function.Why Call a Fort Lauderdale Serious Injury Law Firm?

 Should you have a case, our personal injury lawyers work tirelessly to meet one goal for their clients – a fair settlement.
 We handle all aspects of your case.
 Our attorneys gather documents and build your case.
 They may engage medical consultants, vocation specialists, and finance professionals to review your claim.
 Consultants may be necessary to advise a judge or jury as to the impact that an injury has on your life.

 Our Fort Lauderdale Serious Injury attorneys handle all aspects of your case.
 We handle all phone calls and correspondence.
 We stay up to date with deadlines.
-The Wolfson Law Firm works tirelessly to settle your claim with the insurance company favorably.
+Wolfson & Leon works tirelessly to settle your claim with the insurance company favorably.
 Should your case require litigation, our experienced personal injury attorneys will represent your best interests in court.

-Since 1963, the Wolfson Law Firm has defended victims seriously injured in accidents.
+Since 1963, Wolfson & Leon has defended victims seriously injured in accidents.
 If you have questions or are wondering if you even have a case, contact us today for your free case evaluation.
 We listen to you, answer your questions, and let you know what legal options are available.
-Find out how the Wolfson Law Firm can help you by calling (954) 289-5954.
+Find out how Wolfson & Leon can help you by calling (954) 289-5954.